TileDB-Inc/TileDB-Video-Py/README.md

     - `uri`: URI of TileDB array to read from
     - `start_time`: Start time offset (in seconds)
     - `end_time`: End time offset (in seconds)
+    - `max_threads`: Max number of threads to fetch segments concurrently, or 0 to fetch all segments in a single call

     For the remaining optional parameters, please consult the documentation of the PyAV [VideoReformatter.reformat()](https://pyav.org/docs/develop/api/video.html#av.video.reformatter.VideoReformatter.reformat)